In the USA alone over 120 million of us enjoy beef jerky or meat snacks.

 Unfortunately the advice is the same – it’s best not to eat any type of meat jerky when pregnant because the drying process uses a low heat which may not kill all bacteria.

-So if possible you should also avoid eating turkey, pork or deer jerky (as well as all other meat jerky) during your pregnancy.
+So if possible you should also avoid eating turkey, pork or deer jerky during your pregnancy.

 Beef Jerky Alternatives For Pregnant Women